Hepatitis C

 - Almost all patients can be successfully cured with direct-acting antiviral (DAA) therapy.

-- Populations at risk include: people with current or history of injecting drug use; people with a prison history; people born in hepatitis C virus (HCV) endemic countries and regions; people who received blood products before 1990 or in developing countries; people who engage in condomless anal sex with a partner with HCV infection, people who participate in group sex and current HIV pre-exposure prophylaxis (PrEP) use (See Hepatitis Australia - hepatitisaustralia.com).
+- Populations at risk include: people with current or history of injecting drug use; previous incarceration; born in hepatitis C virus (HCV) endemic countries and regions; received blood products before 1990 or in developing countries; engage in condomless anal sex with a partner with HCV infection, participate in group sex and current HIV pre-exposure prophylaxis (PrEP) use (See Hepatitis Australia - hepatitisaustralia.com).

 - Disease progression is usually slow but may cause cirrhosis, liver failure and hepatocellular carcinoma.